arm61/model_select/README.md

 - anaconda or miniconda python
 - [REVTeX](https://journals.aps.org/revtex)

-The supplied Snakefile, will reproduce all of the analysis, plot the figures, and build a preprint version of the paper (`paper/paper.pdf`) when run.
+The supplied Snakefile, will reproduce all of the analysis, plot the figures, and build a [preprint version of the paper](./paper/paper.pdf) when run.
 Be aware that the analyses within this work are non-trivial and take many hours to run so **use caution** before re-running.

 To re-run all analysis, simply run the following commands:

 ```
-conda env create --prefix ./model_select --file enviroment.yml
+conda env create --prefix ./model_select --file environment.yml

 source activate ./model_select